Newburgh Taylor-mades

 The Newburgh Taylor–mades was a primary name of the minor league baseball teams based in Newburgh, New York.
-Between 1886 and 1914, Newburgh teams played under numerous nicknames as members of the Hudson River League (1886, 1888, 1903–1907), 1913 New York-New Jersey League in 1914 Atlantic League, hosting home games at the West End Park and Driving Park.
+Between 1886 and 1914, Newburgh teams played under numerous nicknames as members of the Hudson River League (1886, 1888, 1903–1907), the 1913 New York-New Jersey League and 1914 Atlantic League.
+Newburgh hosted minor league home games at the West End Park and Driving Park.

 Baseball Hall of Fame member Dan Brouthers managed the 1906 Newburgh Hill Climbers.